puppetlabs/puppetlabs-docker_platform/README.md

 }
 ```

-If using Hiera, there's a `docker::registry_auth` class you can configure,
+If using Hiera, you can configure the `docker::registry_auth` class:
-for example:

 ```yaml
 docker::registry_auth::registries: